Swain House Primary School

 How will my child’s progress be assessed and reviewed?

-How will Swain House Primary School help my child in transitions between phases?
+How will Swain House School help my child in transition between phases?

 - Information will be passed on to the new class teacher IN ADVANCE and a planning meeting will take place with the new teacher.
 All IEPs and relevant documentation about your child will be shared with the new teacher.

-- Your child will also visit their new class for a morning in the summer term – meeting all of the staff who will be working with them.
+- Children will also visit their new class for a morning in the summer term – meeting all of the staff who will be working with them.

-- Your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
+- Visits will be made to the new school on several occasions and in some cases staff from the new school will visit Swain House Primary School.

-- Some children will be offered extra small group or individual visits to their new secondary school, accompanied by the learning mentor, if it is felt that this will be beneficial.
+- Some children will be offered extra small group or individual visits to the new secondary school if it is felt that this will be beneficial.

-How will Swain House Primary School ensure that my child has access to extra-curricular activities?
+How will Swain House Primary School ensure that my child has access to facilities and extra-curricular activities?

 How does Swain House Primary School consult and work with parents and pupils?